AO cheers ‘clear progress’ as electronics retailer improves profit guidance

 The retailer, which counts Mike Ashley’s Frasers Group as a major shareholder, has cut a number of jobs and closed its German business as part of its turnaround plan.

-On Thursday, AO told shareholders it expects adjusted pre-tax profits “at least” at the top of its previous guidance, of between £28 million and £33 million for the year to March 31.
+On Thursday, AO, which has its recycling centre in Telford told shareholders it expects adjusted pre-tax profits “at least” at the top of its previous guidance, of between £28 million and £33 million for the year to March 31.

 It added that it expects to report revenues of around £1.04 billion for the year, after its core business returned to growth in the final quarter.